Skip to main contentSkip to article

 Cloverdale Town Centre

-Cloverdale Town Centre is the historic core at 176 Street and 60 Avenue — brick storefronts along the high street, the Surrey Museum, the Cloverdale Heritage District, and Cloverdale Athletic Park (home of the annual Cloverdale Rodeo and Country Fair, a Victoria Day weekend tradition continuously since 1888).
+Cloverdale Town Centre is the historic core at 176 Street and 60 Avenue — brick storefronts along the high street, the Surrey Museum, the Cloverdale Heritage District, and Cloverdale Fairgrounds (home of the annual Cloverdale Rodeo and Country Fair, a Victoria Day weekend tradition continuously since 1888).
 Inventory leans older detached on conventional 6,000–8,000 sq ft lots built between the 1960s and 1990s, with incremental infill replacement underway.
-The Town Centre OCP envisions mid-rise density along the high street, but actual built form has been slow — most new units have come from townhouse and infill detached, not high-rise.
+The Town Centre Official Community Plan (OCP) envisions mid-rise density along the high street, but actual built form has been slow — most new units have come from townhouse and infill detached, not high-rise.

 Clayton (West Clayton)

-Clayton is the high-velocity new-construction corridor immediately east of 184 Street, anchored on the Clayton Heights commercial node at 188 Street and 72 Avenue.
+Clayton is the new-construction corridor immediately east of 184 Street, anchored on the Clayton Heights commercial node around 184 Street and 70 Avenue along Fraser Highway.
 Inventory is post-2010 townhouses (the dominant product), with newer detached on smaller 4,500–5,500 sq ft lots and recent multi-family condo developments.
-Clayton has been one of Surrey's most aggressive townhouse-build zones over the past decade — analogous to Yorkson / Willoughby in Langley but two corridor-stops west.
-The future Surrey-Langley SkyTrain Clayton Station along Fraser Highway (currently targeted late 2029) is the load-bearing variable shaping medium-term valuation here.
+Clayton has been one of Surrey's most townhouse-build-heavy zones over the past decade — analogous to Yorkson / Willoughby in Langley but two corridor-stops west.
+The future Surrey-Langley SkyTrain Clayton Station along Fraser Highway (currently targeted late 2029) is the variable shaping medium-term valuation here.

 East Clayton